SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_databases.rst

 Syntax
 ==========
-The following is the correct syntax:
+The following is the correct syntax for the ``DESCRIBE DATABASES`` command:

 .. code-block:: postgres